nop33/si/src/content/blog/how-we-will-evaluate-our-impact/index.md

 ---
 ## Context

-Given the difficulty of measuring effects on political systems, we anchor our strategy in a detailed theory of change.
+Given the difficulty of measuring effects on policy networks, we anchor our strategy in a detailed theory of change.
 While organizational long-term adaptability and strategic capacity will be most indicative of the value of our work \[1], we highly value early indicators of the counterfactual impact of our work.

 ## How we collect data